mdawsondev/course-archive/README.md

 # Synthatap
 Synthatap is an infant version of a [Patatap](https://patatap.com/) clone!
 Well, sort of.
-It was created as part of The Web Developer's Bootcamp course, but will remain as a playground for me to experiment with [Paper.js](https://paperjs.org) and [Howler.js](https://github.com/goldfire/howler.js)
+It was created as part of The Web Developer's Bootcamp course, but will remain as a playground for me to experiment with the [Paper.js](https://paperjs.org) and [Howler.js](https://github.com/goldfire/howler.js) libraries.

 Push keys, hear noises, see shapes.